ndifah04/toolsTuecallerjs/docs/README.md

 The `res` variable will contain the JSON response from the OTP verification request.
 You can access the properties of the response to handle different scenarios:

-- If `res.data.status` is 2 and `res.data.suspended` is `false`, it means the login was successful.
-You can access the res.data.userId
+- If `res.status` is 2 and `res.suspended` is `false`, it means the login was successful.
-  `res.data.installationId`, `res.data.suspended`, `res.data.phones[0].phoneNumber`, and `res.data.phones[0].countryCode` properties for further processing.
+  `res.installationId`, `res.suspended`, `res.phones[0].phoneNumber`, and `res.phones[0].countryCode` properties for further processing.

-- If `res.data.status` is `11`, it means the OTP entered is invalid.
+- If `res.status` is `11`, it means the OTP entered is invalid.

-- If `res.data.status` is `7`, it means the number of OTP verification retries has exceeded the limit.
+- If `res.status` is `7`, it means the number of OTP verification retries has exceeded the limit.

-- If `res.data.suspended` is `true`, it means the account is suspended.
+- If `res.suspended` is `true`, it means the account is suspended.

-- For any other response, you can check `res.data.status` and res.data.message for more information.
+- For any other response, you can check `res.status` and res.message for more information.

 ### Simple Example of Searching Number